boken-engine/boken-engine.github.io/_posts/2021-08-17-Iaaki Saga for macOS.md

 ![Deployment Info configuration for macOS on xcode](/assets/img/deployment-info-macos.png)

-Apple has develop a project call [Mac Catalyst](https://developer.apple.com/design/human-interface-guidelines/mac-catalyst/overview/introduction/).
+Apple has develop a project called the [Mac Catalyst](https://developer.apple.com/design/human-interface-guidelines/mac-catalyst/overview/introduction/).
 As they promise "you can make a Mac version of your iPad app".
 Basically they use the same libraries under the hood whether you build for iOS or macOS.

 ![Mac Catalyst stack](/assets/img/mac-catalyst-stack.png)

 Once we changed the settings, we tried to build for macOS.
-We had a build error in one of the methods we used to detect the devide orientation.
-We temporarily solved with build conditions, making ladscape the only orientation available for macOS.
+We had a build error in one of the methods we used to detect the device's orientation.
+We solved it with build conditions, making ladscape the only orientation available for macOS.

 ```javascript
 func getDeviceOrientation() -> DeviceOrientation {